• Skip to primary navigation

 Why is Thailand’s National Emblem Hindu

-Updated April 2, 2019 By Darren C
+Updated February 27, 2026 By Darren C

-Garuda Thailand Emblem
+Garuda Thailand emblem

 Thailand National Emblem (symbol) and Royal Seal of Approval.